getodk/central-backend/docs/api.md

 ## Forms [/v1/forms]

 In this API, `Form`s are distinguished by their [`formId`](https://opendatakit.github.io/xforms-spec/#primary-instance)s, which are a part of the XForms XML that defines each Form.
-In fact, as you will see below, many of the properties of a Form are extracted automatically from the XML: `hash`, `name`, `version`, as well as the `formId` itself (which to reduce confusion internally is known as `xmlFormId` in Jubilant Garbanzo).
+In fact, as you will see below, many of the properties of a Form are extracted automatically from the XML: `hash`, `name`, `version`, as well as the `formId` itself (which to reduce confusion internally is known as `xmlFormId` in ODK Central).

 The only other property Forms currently have is `state`, which can be used to control whether Forms show up in mobile clients like ODK Collect for download, as well as whether they accept new `Submission`s or not.